alexanderjsingleton/aws/README.md

 ## Create a basic form within your Bitnami LAMP instance.

 1. We will create a basic-form to interact with the backend of this AWS instance configured as a LAMP-stack.
-LAMP is an acronym for the type of application stack delivering this production, which stands for
+LAMP is an acronym for the type of application stack delivering this production, which stands for LinuxApacheMySQLPHP.

-    + *L*INUX
-    + *A*pache
-    + *M*ySQL
-    + *P*hp

 If interested, please avoid distraction and read more about it at [StackOverlow](http://stackoverflow.com/questions/10060285/what-is-a-lamp-stack).